Arellano1995/distributed_computing/unidad_2/README.md

 Over the last few years, a separate design has been more comprehensively built into CPython: Async IO.
 This works as a library to write concurrent code.
 However, Async IO does not use Threading, nor is it multiprocessing.
 It is not built on any of these.

 ### Async IO Explained
+Async IO may seem contradictory and paradoxical.
+How can you provide concurrent code, if you use only one thread and a single CPU core?
+Async IO allows the cycle of events of a program to communicate with multiple tasks, to allow each one to take turns at the OPTIMAL MOMENT.
+Async IO entails long waiting periods in which the functions would be locked and allows other functions to be executed during that downtime.

 ### Async IO Is Not Easy